dryewo/buergeramt-sniper/README.md

 ## Known issues and limitations

 1. No scanning of all available dates, just those which are seen on the initial calendar page (usually the current month and the month after).
 But taking into account the most requested use case (need an appointment in the next couple of days) that is enough.
 Also it reduces the number of necessary requests.

+## Donations

+If you like this project, the best thing you can do for me is learn Clojure.
+Clojure is awesome, I want more people to do it.

+Long live Clojure!

 ## License